Monday, 17 March 2025

 I tried out an e-bike for the first time on the hills around my sister S's place in Wanaka.
 We visited historic Arrowtown, and drove through the Millbrook golf course.

-We tried fishing for salmon at the lake-to-plate fishing restaurant Hook (no luck, unfortunately); and for a little quiet reflection headed to a specular pebble beach by Lake Hawea.
+We tried fishing for salmon at the lake-to-plate fishing restaurant Hook (no luck, unfortunately); and for a little quiet reflection headed to a beautiful pebble beach by Lake Hawea.

-My parents have also immersed themselves in the area since their move, as has my sister S since she bought her home in Wanaka.
+My parents have adapted well to the area since their move there full-time, as has my other sister S since she bought her home in Wanaka.

-That leaves me the odd one out: so what is it about ski resort towns and spectacular mountain scenery that I don't like?
+That leaves me the odd one out, as I asked myself that day on the wharf: so what is it about ski resort towns and spectacular mountain scenery that I don't like? -

 "We have an old box of your things here which surfaced during our move."